Ria424/developers-animatesdk-docs/Tween_object/Tween2.md

 #### Parameters

-**FrameIndex** Offset index of the frame from which geometric transformations have to be retrieved.
+**frameIndex** Offset index of the frame from which geometric transformations have to be retrieved.

 #### Returns